cslarsen/luajit-cpp/README.md

 The code in this repository has been placed in the public domain:

-To the extent possible under law, Christian Stigen Larsen has waived all copyright and related or neighboring rights to the code for "Using Lua with C++ — A short tutorial".
+To the extent possible under law, Christian Stigen Larsen has waived all copyright and related or neighboring rights to the code for "luajit-cpp".
 This work is published from: Norway.